-How to Install WINE on Ubuntu
+How to Install WINE on Ubuntu: Run Windows Apps

-How does WINE work and Why is it not an Emulator?
+How Does WINE Work and Why Is It Not an Emulator?

-YUMI from WINE on UBUNTU
+YUMI running from WINE on Ubuntu

 sudo dpkg --add-architecture i386 && sudo apt update